Amarok24/TXP-XML-Parser/README.md

 ### Current status:
-- Works with most valid XML files (also works with UTF-8 BOM)
+- Works with most (all?) valid XML files
-- Supports XML attributes and CDATA sections
+- Supports XML attributes, namespaces, CDATA sections
-- Supports XML namespaces
 - Big files should be no problem (very fast processing, tested with 21000 nodes)

 ### To do:
 - Node queries
-- Export of node queries to a CSV file (or XML file as well)
+- Export of node query results to a CSV file (or XML file as well)

 If you should find any issues, just let me know - preferably through GitHub discussions (https://github.com/Amarok24/TXP-XML-Parser/discussions).